luboslenco/add_mesh_LowPolyFactory/docs.md

 ![](images/bush1.jpg)

-Select 'Add'->'Mesh'->'Bush'.
+Select 'Add'->'Mesh'->'Low Poly'->'Bush'.
 Bushes are the little blob things with no trunks(use tree type if you need them).
 They are used to add small details to the scene.
 Set subdivisons(resolution) and scale on each axis.
 You can also edit displace modifier settings.

 ### Rocks

 ![](images/rock1.jpg)

-Select 'Add'->'Mesh'->'Rock'.
+Select 'Add'->'Mesh'->'Low Poly'->'Rock'.
 Similar to bushes, subdivisions(resolution), scale on each axis and displace modifier can be set to generate varied types of rocks.

 ### Terrain

 ![](images/terrain1.jpg)

 Finally, we need a place to plant all this objects on.
-Select 'Add'->'Mesh'->'Terrain'.
+Select 'Add'->'Mesh'->'Low Poly'->'Terrain'.
 Choose 'Plane' type for classic landscape, or 'Sphere' for planets.
 Select size and segments/subdivisions of terrain.
 'Clouds' and 'Voronoi' displace methods are built in.
 Use displace strength to affect height of hills and displace scale to affect size of hills.

 To learn how to create different terrain biomes, see material tweaking section.